g3vind/bca-blogs/README.md

 The BCA Blogs project has been deployed on Netlify.
 You can access the live website [here](https://bca-blogs.netlify.app/).

-## Contributing

-Contributions to this project are welcome.
-You can submit bug reports, feature requests, or even create pull requests to contribute improvements.
-Please make sure to follow the [Code of Conduct](CODE_OF_CONDUCT.md).

-## License

 This project is open-source and available under the [MIT License](LICENSE.md).